Waldhausen Additivity: Classical and Quasicategorical: Proof of Additivity in the Classical Case

-\begin{theorem}[Equivalent Formulation of Waldhausen Additivity] Let $\mathcal{C}$ be a Waldhausen category and $\mathcal{A}$ and $\mathcal{B}$ sub Waldhausen categories.
-Then the projection is a weak equivalence of simplicial objects in $\mathbf{Cat}$.
-That is, the diagonal of the level-wise nerve is a weak equivalence of simplicial sets. \end{theorem} \begin{proof} We conclude this from the weak equivalence of object simplicial sets in Lemma~\ref{lem:HardLemmaMadeEasy} in exactly the same way that Waldhausen, on page 336 of \cite{WaldhausenAlgKTheoryI}, concludes his Theorem 1.4.2 (recalled here in Theorem~\ref{thm:Waldhausen_Additivity}) from object simplicial sets in the case $\cala=\calb=\calc$ of Lemma~\ref{lem:HardLemmaMadeEasy}.
-See our proof of Theorem~\ref{thm:Additivity_for_quasicategories} for the quasicategorical version. \end{proof}
+induced by ``subobject'' and ``quotient'' functors is a weak equivalence.
+That is, the diagonal of its level-wise nerve is a weak homotopy equivalence of simplicial sets. \end{theorem} \begin{proof} We conclude this from the weak equivalence of object simplicial sets in Lemma~\ref{lem:HardLemmaMadeEasy} in exactly the same way that Waldhausen, on page 336 of \cite{WaldhausenAlgKTheoryI}, concludes his Theorem 1.4.2 (recalled here in Theorem~\ref{thm:Waldhausen_Additivity}) from object simplicial sets in the case $\cala=\calb=\calc$ of Lemma~\ref{lem:HardLemmaMadeEasy}. \end{proof}